GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

  - QoS
  - Callback function

-## Publish Telemetry Data from ESP32 to Cloud IoT Core
+## Publish telemetry data from the ESP32 device to IoT Core

 To publish telemetry to IoT Core we use `iotc_publish` which must include the topic name, message and QoS inorder to send the message.